sysgears/selenium-automation-bundle/docs/fundamentals/Data Driven Testing/Data Driven Testing in Action.md

 ### Creating Page Object and Data File Properties

-The following two lines are self-explanatory, but it's worth mentioning that you should instantiate the YAML file with your data. `Tools` stores the reference to the demo file `test_data.yml` in `DATAFILE` that will be used in Data Provider method:
+The following two lines are self-explanatory, but it's worth mentioning that you should create a property to reference the YAML file with your data.

+`Tools` stores the reference to the demo file `test_data.yml` in the `DATAFILE` constant to be used in Data Provider
+method:

 ```groovy
 protected GooglePage googlePage